-Each device is available for production in user programmable versions (Flash) as well as in factory coded versions (ROM/FASTROM).
+The device is available for production in user programmable versions (Flash) as well as in factory coded versions (FASTROM).

-ST72324BL-Auto are ROM versions.
-ST72P324BL-Auto devices are factory advanced service technique ROM (FASTROM) versions: They are factory-programmed HDFlash devices.
+ST72P321BL-Auto devices are factory advanced service technique ROM (FASTROM) versions: They are factory-programmed HDFlash devices.

-Flash devices are shipped to customers with a default content (FFh), while ROM factory coded parts contain the code supplied by the customer.
-This implies that Flash devices have to be configured by the customer using the option bytes while the ROM devices are factory-configured.
+Flash devices are shipped to customers with a default content (FFh).
+This implies that Flash devices have to be configured by the customer using the option bytes.